kgilmer/steb/README.md

 ## Install

-The updatesite for steb is http://kgilmer.github.com/steb/updatesite.
+The updatesite for STEB is http://kgilmer.github.com/steb/updatesite.